What Drives Government Performance? A Look at the Numbers

 R test (controlling for Leadership): ρ = 0.446 (p = 0.0008) → The relationship holds.

 What this means: A well-run agency is both efficient and effective.
 While good senior leadership is important, our analysis shows that efficiency and effectiveness are closely tied even when leadership is taken out of the equation.
-This suggests that investing in tools, processes, and accountability structures over the delivery models can directly improve performance.
+This suggests investing in tools, processes, and accountability structures over the delivery models can improve performance directly.
+It also means that as essential as good leadership is, an efficient operating model is likely also effective.
+The extension of this is that bad leadership will negatively impact operating models over time.
+Failure in leadership may not be evident immediately, but it will be – eventually.

 S test: ρ = 0.475 (p = 0.000324) → Moderate positive correlation.